 In order to address these issues, Adobe has added several enhancements to the upgrade process, making it more resilient and user friendly.
 Pre-upgrade maintenance tasks that before had to be performed manually are being optimized and automated.
 Also, post-upgrade reports have been added so that the process can be fully scrutinized in the hope that any issues are found more easily.

 Pre-upgrade maintenance tasks are currently spread over various interfaces which are partially or completely performed manually.
-The pre-upgrade maintenance optimization introduced in AEM 6.3 enables a unified way to trigger these tasks and be able to inspect their result on demand.
+The pre-upgrade maintenance optimization added to AEM 6.3 enables a unified way to trigger these tasks and be able to inspect their result on demand.

 All tasks included in the pre-upgrade optimization step are compatible with all versions from AEM 6.0 onwards.

-In AEM 6.3 and later, the pre-upgrade maintenance optimization tasks come included in the quickstart jar.
+In AEM 6.3, the pre-upgrade maintenance optimization tasks come included in the quickstart jar.
 If you are upgrading from an older version of AEM 6, they are made available through separate packages that you can download from the Package Manager.

 You can find the packages at these locations: